-This guide aims to help you make an informed decision about investing in the funds made available through your membership of the Reach Pension Plan, by:
+This guide aims to help you make an informed decision about investing in either the lifestyle strategies or the funds made available through your membership of the Plan by:

-Introducing the INVESTMENT BASICS you need to know, including types of investment, and investment risk on PAGE 4

-Looking at the INVESTMENT CHOICES you have in the Plan, including the default option and the alternatives on PAGE 8

-Demonstrating PLANVIEWER, Fidelity's online account management service on PAGE 18

-Listing the CONTACT DETAILS for the Plan on PAGE 19.
+- 1 Introducing the Investment Basics you need to know, including types of investment, and investment risk on page 4 - 2 Looking at the Investment choices you have in the Plan, including the default option and the alternative lifestyle strategies beginning on page 8 - 3 Demonstrating PlanViewer, Fidelity's online account management service on page 16 - 4 Listing the Contact details for the Plan on page 17

-Something to note...
+Something to note ...

-The most important point to keep in mind when you make an investment is that its value can go down as well as up.
-Neither Fidelity or the Company can provide investment advice so if you require this, please contact a financial adviser.
+The most important point to keep in mind when you make an investment is that its value can go down as well as up, so you may get back less than you invest.
+Neither Fidelity, the company nor the Trustee can provide investment advice so if you require this, please contact a financial adviser.

 This guide, along with the fund factsheets available on PlanViewer, gives you all the information you need to know about investing with Fidelity.
-This includes details of objectives, risks and charges associated with each fund.
+This includes details of objectives, risks, and charges associated with each fund.

-You should read this guide - along with the Key Features Document - to find out what the Reach Pension Plan has to offer.
+You should read this guide - along with the 'Your Plan Explained' booklet - to find out what the BNP Paribas Pension has to offer.